consiglionazionaledellericerche/jscontact-tools/README.md

 ### JSContact validation

-Even if topomost JSContact objects, namely **JSCard** and **CardGroup**, are correctly created by builders, they might need to be validated as they were obtained from an external producer through deserialization.
+Even if topomost JSContact objects, namely **Card** and **CardGroup**, are correctly created by builders, they might need to be validated as they were obtained from an external producer through deserialization.
-Validation is performed on both JSCard and CardGroup instances by invoking the method `isValid`.
+Validation is performed on both Card and CardGroup instances by invoking the method `isValid`.
 This method returns a boolean value: `true` if the object satisfies all the constraints included in [draft-ietf-jmap-jscontact-05], `false` otherwise.
 If the validation process doesn't end successfully, the list of error messages can be obtained by calling the `getValidationMessages` method.
 Here in the following a method testing an unsuccessfully ended validation is shown.